 The Basics of Colored Concrete with Concrete Stain

 In contrast to integral color, concrete stains are applied after the concrete is poured.
 That means that there are a lot of benefits to this style of coloring.

 The color is applied using a water-based stain that chemically bonds with the concrete pores—covering the concrete with a robust layer of color that protects and strengthens.
-Stain also penetrates deep into concrete, making it very hard for the color to chip and impossible for it to peel.
+Stain also penetrates deep into concrete, making it fade resistant, very hard for the color to chip, and impossible for it to peel.

 If chipping does occur, patching is a straightforward process.
 New stain is applied, and the colors are matched easily.
-As a result, concrete stains offer long-lasting aesthetic benefits and increased durability to the stained concrete.
+As a result, concrete stains offer custom colors, long-lasting aesthetic benefits, and increased durability to the stained concrete.

 Concrete stains also offer significantly more artistic flexibility, allowing for much more individuality in your project.
 Stains can be applied to existing concrete and cement-based overlays and come in a wide array of crisper and more vibrant colors than the integral concrete.

 And, because these colors can be mixed to create custom hues, the choices are virtually endless.
 Multiple colors can be added to the same slab of concrete, offering unlimited design possibilities!